 Chevy Lexington KY

 Are you stuck in a seemingly endless search for a new or used Chevy?
 Lexington, KY, is a great place to find brand new or used Chevy models perfect for any driver.
-Your search for a new or used Chevrolet in Lexington is over now that you found the team here at Dan Cummins Chevrolet Buick of Georgetown.
+Your search for a new or used Chevrolet in Lexington is over now that you found the team here at Dan Cummins Chevrolet Buick Georgetown.

 Chevrolet was born of necessity in 1911 when racer Louis Chevrolet and General Motors founder William Durant knew it was time to meet the growing demand for better performing and more affordable vehicles.
 Chevrolet accomplished this right out of the gate by launching a lineup of affordable cars and trucks, all of which featured Chevrolet’s exclusive engines that were built in-house to reduce production costs and ensure quality.
 This laid the groundwork for future Chevy models and is the same innovative spirit that we see today on the newest lineup of Chevy cars, trucks, and SUVs.